Back to top

 This stirrup is extremely lightweight and has a slightly sloped tread to encourage a ‘heels down’ position.
 It also has an aggressive tread that helps with stability and keeps your foot in the correct position, thereby making these stirrups great for cross-country as well as jumping.

-Click here to check the latest prices on Horse.com.
+Click hereOpens in a new tab. to check the latest prices on Horse.comOpens in a new tab..

 Jin